LEQO-Framework/LEQO-Use-cases/2025-backend-usecase/README.md

 let leqo_b8f3c6982d375661bb24e30358b24281_q31 = leqo_b8f3c6982d375661bb24e30358b24281_q34 ++ leqo_b8f3c6982d375661bb24e30358b24281_q35;
 ```

-This is done by creating an ancilla register below the input and map the used identifier to the concatenation of the input with the ancilla register.
+This is done by defining a register of ancillae below the input and map the used identifier to the concatenation of the input with the ancilla register.

 ### Deterministic Output